 Awhile ago, a friend gave me a generous portion of her saffron stash.
 I have scrimped and saved every little bit of those precious strands.
 Have you ever wondered why saffron is so expensive?
 These delicate little threads are derived from the stamen of crocus flowers.
 To make it even worse, each crocus flower only has three stamen.
 Kind of makes you respects those little threads, doesn’t it?
 I felt it was time to put those hard-earned threads to work.

-Chop 1/2 cup chopped red onion
+Chop 1/2 cup red onion.

-Heat olive in a medium saucepan over medium heat.
+Heat 2 tbsp olive in a medium saucepan over medium heat.
 Add the chopped onion and cook until the onion is softened, about 5 minutes, stirring occasionally.

 Add 1 1/2 cups (9 oz) orzo and toast, stirring frequently, about 3-4 minutes.

 Add 2 1/2 cups water and 1 tsp salt.